kunigami/geo-applets/README.md

 ## Installing

-You can compile all the applets running the Maven (at the root of the project):
+You can compile all the applets running the following Maven comand (at the root of the project):

 `mvn clean package`